 West Coast Better Homes and Other Companies Go Green

 Under Schwarzenegger, the state of California approved 3.2 billion dollar plan to turn the state green.
 With California growing in population, the energy source is becoming limited, and every summer experiencing longer blackouts, it seemed that solar of power became the only alternative period but it was Schwarzenegger who truly made it mainstream.
+With reliable Solar batteries available in New Zealand it was made possible for all to get it.

 The solar plant brings clear economic benefits.
 Additionally, the state has excellent net metering laws in place.
 This means that solar panels can be tied into the electric grid, meaning that residents can sell any power they don’t use to the state utilities board.
 Usually, doing so means overall electricity bills are reduced by between 50% and 100%.